Developing this site has cost a great deal of money, and it costs still more to keep it alive

 Access all the tags on our site from the following smartphone (iPhone, etc) applications:

-Tag Master - DePollSoft (Windows Phone 7 and Android)
+Tag Master - DePollSoft (iPhone/iPad, Android and Windows Phone)

 Dean Martin from singersdaily.com, for making the domain name available